covjson/specification/profiles.md

 #### PolygonCoverage profile

-- A coverage with PolygonCoverage profile must have a domain with Polygon profile.
+- A coverage with PolygonCoverage profile MUST have a domain with Polygon profile.

 Example:
 ```js